aromka/myqcontroller/README.md

 # Raspberry Pi setup

 Installing on a fresh copy of [Raspbian NOOB](https://www.raspberrypi.org/downloads/noobs/) on [Raspberry Pi 3](https://www.amazon.com/gp/product/B01CD5VC92/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B01CD5VC92&linkCode=as2&tag=aromka-20&linkId=ae74c6aa2ea4a794b8662d6c9dcdc464)

+You can either do this through Raspberry Pi's console, or ssh to it from your mac / pc.

+If you want to ssh and run the commands from your mac, the default "Raspbian" OS will automatically broadcast its presence on your network under the mDNS name `raspberrypi`.
+If you are using Mac or Linux, you can reach your Pi easily:

+    ssh pi@raspberrypi.local

+The default username for Raspbian is `pi` and the password is `raspberry`.

+Once you login, update the system and install npm:

     sudo apt-get update
     sudo apt-get upgrade